timescale/docs/mst/saml-okta-mst.md

 <procedure>

-1. Login to the `Admin` portal and navigate to the `Applications` tab.
+1. Log in to the `Admin` portal and navigate to the `Applications` tab.

 1. Click `Add Application` and click `Create New App` You should see the `Create a new Application Integration` form.